Day 3: Dies Lunae O (Welsh: dydd Llun): Calcination

 The term infirmary was a stretch.
 It was a storage room near the kitchen.
 One end of the room held two canvas cots, separated by a shared, sun bleached orange plastic chair and three narrow wooden shelves crammed with paperbacks, linens, towels, and basic hygiene items like soap and disinfected, recycled toothbrushes and combs.
 At the other end, there was just enough room for a six-foot long metal utility table pushed against the wall, and a floor to ceiling stack of locked, battered metal storage cubes that contained the minimum rudimentary medical supplies required by law.
 The utility table served as an examining area, and the shelf beneath it held clean sheets, blankets, bandages, swabs, and some basic office supplies.
 An upturned milk crate held the clunky typewriter Vaughn used to type his medical reports for the doctor and warden.
 Above one cot hung a large, graphically illustrated basic first aid poster.
 Above the other bed was an oversized 12-month calendar the visiting nurse had donated.
 It highlighted a different type of flower for each month of the year, and always dangled crookedly despite efforts to right it.

-In the manner of the game paper, scissors, rock, Raths’ wet towels snaked out and captured the chains the men wielded, while several uppercuts to the jaw knocked both of them out temporarily.
-But the sharp object welded by the third man turned out to be a carpet utility knife.
+In the manner of the game paper, scissors, rock, Raths’ wet towels snaked out and captured the chains the men wielded, while several uppercuts to the jaw knocked two of them out temporarily.
+But the sharp object welded by the third man turned out to be a crude handmade version of a carpet utility knife.
 It ripped effortlessly through layers of towels and through Raths’ coarse woven shirt.
 It opened layers of smooth brown flesh, and connected with nerves and tendons.
 The remaining man circled round the equipment, which was finally silent after a day of non-stop washing and drying.
 A bare bulb, suspended from a frayed cord, wobbled jauntily, illuminating dim recesses of the room, where clean bed laundry was folded in canvas bins, and five gallon containers of itch provoking cheap laundry detergent stood sentry.
 Laundry smells mingled with the primal sweat of aggression and the sweet iron odor of blood.